atiumcache/PF_forecast/docs/log_pf.md

     beta_prior: Tuple[float, float] = field(default_factory=lambda: (0.10, 0.15))
     seed_size: float = field(default_factory=lambda: 0.005)
 ```
 The `population` is the population of the location/territory that we are currently working with.
-A `location_code` corresponds to the locations codes found in `/datasets/locations.csv`.
+A `location_code` corresponds to the location codes found in `/datasets/locations.csv`.

 The `dt` attribute determines the number of intermediary steps that the ODE/SDE system will be solved.
 The default is 1, which solves the system exactly one time per day.
 A lower value for `dt` will increase the numerical accuracy, while also increasing the computational cost of updating a particle.

-The `beta_prior` is our prior belief about an inital beta value.
+The `beta_prior` is our prior belief about an initial beta value.
 Each particle's \beta value is a uniform draw from this range.

 The `seed_size` determines the initial proportion of infected individuals in the population.